 After a lawsuit is filed against the alleged infringer, a patent attorney will diligently conduct research while always maintaining the client’s validity and non-infringement claims.
 This lessens the possibility that a court will rule against the defendant for willful infringement and also reduces the chance that the court will award higher damages.

 If you need help with patent infringement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.